Elixir-Scribe/elixir-scribe/README.md

 ## Reduced Complexity Equals to Less Technical Debt

-The Elixir Scribe generators will help developers to effortless organize their code by Domain, Resource and all possible actions on the Resource to reduce complexity and technical debt.
+The Elixir Scribe generators will help developers to effortless organize their code by Domain, Resource and all possible actions on the Resource to reduce accidental coupling and complexity, which reduces technical debt.

-This reduction in complexity translates into fewer bugs and makes it easier to add new features and implement bug fixes when they arise.
+This reduction in accidental coupling and complexity translates into fewer bugs and makes it easier to add new features and implement bug fixes when they arise.
 Consequently, this results in less maintenance and technical debt across the lifetime of a project, leading to a more robust and easier-to-work-with code-base.

 Ultimately, this enhances developer experience, velocity and productivity.
 This is a win win for both the business and developers.

 [TOC](#toc)

-## Clean Software Architecture
+## Self-Documented Folder Structure

-A Clean Software Architecture **MUST** allow developers to understand in seconds, or in a couple of minutes, all Domains, Resources and actions of the project they are working on.
+A Self-Documented Folder Structure **MUST** allow developers to understand in seconds, or in a couple of minutes, all Domains, Resources and actions of the project they are working on.

 Can you grasp, in seconds, all domains, resources, and actions in your current large professional or side projects?
 With the Elixir Scribe folder structure you will always reply **YES** to the this question.

 Let's do an exercise.
-How much time do you need to know all domains, resources and actions from the below fictitious `acme` app?
+How much time do you need to know all domains, resources and actions from the below fictitious `my_app`?

 The below folder structure reflects the Elixir Scribe generator used in the [Quickstart](#quickstart):